benbaker76/bonfireprocessor.github.io/install.md

 4. Use F and G to set:
    * F - Hardware Flow Control : No
    * G - Software Flow Control : No
-5. Press <escape> until you are back to the main prompt
+5. Press **escape** until you are back to the main prompt

 When pressing the 'Prog' button on Arty the monitor boot message should appear.
-The is a prompt, when you enter 'r' followed by <return> the eLua Image is loaded from Flash into memory and started.
+The is a prompt, when you enter 'r' followed by **enter** the eLua Image is loaded from Flash into memory and started.
 The screen should look like as follows:

 ```